fleuryc/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/blog/blog-article.md

 ## Automated ML

-Complete code available in [6_azureml_automated_ml.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/6_azureml_automated_ml.html)
+_Complete code available in [6_azureml_automated_ml.ipynb](https://fleuryc.github.io/OC_AI-Engineer_P7_Detect-bad-buzz-with-deep-learning/6_azureml_automated_ml.html)_

 In this section, we are going to evaluate AzureML Studio's [Automated ML].

-Before using the service, you need to create a [Workspace], as explained in the [Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio].
+Before using the service, we need to create a [Workspace], as explained in the [Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio].

 ### Data preparation

-Using a Azure's Automated ML service does not require any data preparation.
+Using a Azure's _Automated ML_ service does not require any data preparation.
 The data has just to be imported in the _Workspace_ as a [Dataset].

 ### Model selection

 This where the magic actually happens.

-The Automated ML service will automatically build, train and optimize hyper-parameters of many [Feature Engineering] methods and _classification models_.
+The _Automated ML_ service will **automatically** build, train and optimize hyper-parameters of many [Feature Engineering] methods and _classification models_.

 For this experiment, we chose to use the following options :

 - _Deep Learning Featurization_ : **Enabled** (requires GPU capability)
-  - this option is specific to text pre-processing and will integrate a BERT model to extract the embeddings of the words in the text (cf. [BERT integration in automated ML])
+  - this option is specific to text pre-processing and will integrate a _BERT_ model to extract the embeddings of the words in the text (cf. [BERT integration in automated ML])
 - _Primary metric_ : **AUC weighted**
 - _Training job time (hours)_ : **10 hours** (in order to limit the cost of this experiment)